 Medicare is a valuable benefit, but it doesn’t pay for everything.
 If you have Medicare alone, there’s a chance you could be left with the inconvenience of covering the 20% that Medicare usually leaves behind.
-WPS Medicare supplement insurance helps reduce these out-of-pocket costs when you need medical care, giving you greater peace of mind.
+Our Medicare supplement insurance helps reduce these out-of-pocket costs when you need medical care, giving you greater peace of mind.

 Medicare can be confusing.
 Feel free to ask us your questions using our online chat tool.
 We’re here for you Monday–Friday from 8 a.m. to 4 p.m.
 CT.